guerzon/guerzon.github.io/_posts/2021-09-05-zh3r0-ctf-sParta-Web-Challenge.md

   - application security
   - NodeJS
 ---
 TL;DR: The challenge had an archive file which contained the source code for a NodeJS application and a Dockerfile.
-Running docker build invokes npm commands, which revealed a clue which led to finding out the application was vulnerable to insecure deseralization.
+Running docker build invokes npm commands, which revealed a clue which led to finding out the application was vulnerable to [Insecure Deserialization](https://owasp.org/www-project-top-ten/2017/A8_2017-Insecure_Deserialization).
 The malicious input was sent via a cookie called "guest" which led into an RCE and the eventual capture of the challenge's flag.

 ## Quick disclaimer